CharlesAverill/Phantasia/README.md

 - Linux - Run "Phantasia.x86_64" inside of "Linux"

 ## Tips
+- Pressing "m" on the title screen will switch between classic/remastered music.
+This will carry across sessions.
 - Pressing "escape" will unlock the mouse
 - Damge IS happening when you're battling, both to you and the monsters.
 I just haven't messed around with the UI yet
 - The game autosaves your party's HP, EXP, and conditions at the end of each battle.
 If you want to save your overworld/subword position, press "i".